Tom Rhodes: Comedy Central

 After an appearance on Comedy Central's Two Drink Minimum, Rhodes was signed to a one-year development deal, the first stand-up to sign with the young station.
 He filmed several comedic rant commercials.
 These were shot in a jail cell and edited like a music video, a format popularized in the early 1990s with Denis Leary's MTV rants.
 Comic Marc Maron, a personal friend of Rhodes, hosted Short Attention Span Theater during this time.
-On an episode of his WTF with Marc Maron podcast he confessed that during their Comedy Central days, he was jealous of Tom's commercials.
-He said that after he complained "like a little bitch" to the network, he was able to get an image piece on the station just like Tom.
+On an episode of his WTF with Marc Maron podcast he confessed that during their Comedy Central days, he was jealous of Rhodes' commercials.
+He said that after he complained "like a little bitch" to the network, he was able to get an image piece on the station just like him.

 Rhodes said that his time on Comedy Central was a positive one.
 "They were just starting out [as a station]," he said.
 "They didn't have these signature shows like South Park, Politically Incorrect, and The Daily Show.
 It was really like being a junior filmmaker; I could do whatever I wanted!
 They loved me!"
 Rhodes explored this creative license when he hosted and wrote Viva Vietnam: A White Trash Adventure Tour.
-Viva Vietnam was a docu-comedy and Tom's first television travel show.
+Viva Vietnam was a docu-comedy and his first television travel show.
 He chose Vietnam because the country had just opened up for tourism in the early 1990s and he had always been interested in Vietnam due to his father David, a decorated Vietnam war helicopter pilot veteran.
 He wanted to bring humor to something that was otherwise bleak in American history.
 Viva Vietnam aired in 1995 on the 20th Anniversary of the end of the Vietnam War.
 Rhodes explored the country, pulling stunts such as setting up a Slip N Slide on China Beach.